nathan-contino/nathan-contino.github.io/_posts/blog/2022-02-19-taking-the-long-way-down.markdown

 After our couple of hours on the slopes, Meg and I had one final stop in
 Steamboat: [Yampa Valley Kitchen](https://www.yampavalleykitchen.com/).
 Our meal was just as delicious as our [previous meal]({% post_url /blog/2021-05-22-steamboat-springs-gravel-grinding %}), and Meg is happy to report that her Cinnamon Toast Crunch Latte was just as she remembered it.
-After our brunch, we headed straight back home to Denver over Rabbit Ears Pass, excited to be back in our apartment after many days of skiing.
+(She *can*, in fact, see why kids love it) After our brunch, we headed straight back home to Denver over Rabbit Ears Pass, excited to be back in our apartment after many days of skiing.